Kavishka-Prabashara/Open-Drag-N-Drop-Web/README.md

-# Vite.js + React Drag-and-Drop Shape Generator
+# Drag-and-Drop Web Site Generator

 ## Description
 This project is a visual workspace built using **Vite.js** and **React** that allows users to drag and drop shapes (square, round, rectangular, etc.) from a toolbox into a main working area.
 After customizing the shapes as needed, users can click a "Generate" button to export the corresponding HTML code for the layout.
 This tool is designed to help with rapid HTML structure generation.